Frequently Asked Questions

-Super-Recognizers are better for face processing in general, and some individuals might excel at other-ethnicity processing.
-However, recent evidence suggests that Super-Recognizers also show an own-ethnicity advantage.
-This means that they too tend to find the processing of faces of other ethnicities more difficult — just like typical observers.
+Super-Recognizers are better for face processing in general, and some individuals might excel at processing the faces of P.O.C., too.
+However, recent evidence suggests that Super-Recognizers also show an "other-ethnicity effect".
+This means that they too tend to find the processing of faces of P.O.C. more difficult — just like typical observers.

-TLDR: Exposure matters; Super-Recognizers seem to be more proficient at processing ethnicities that they are most familiar with.
+TLDR: Exposure matters; Super-Recognizers seem to be more proficient at processing the types of faces they are most familiar with.

 The numbers that you may find in the media are not reliable estimates.
 Super-Recognizers are currently identified via performance on behavioral tests, where estimates will depend on the

 TLDR: To date, there is no reliable estimate the prevalence of Super-Recognizers in the general population.

 Based on the available evidence, I do not think that you cannot become a Super-Recognizer.
 Rather, it seems like you either are one or not.

 Training of security professionals, eg passport officers, leads to at best modest effects; more often than not training leads to no effects.